The Reason Why Lithium Causes Acne (And The Secret Solutions)

 THREE – instead of the normal acne vulgaris, this study detected the hardcore form of acne conglobata, in a lithium patient aged 30.
 This vicious disease is characterised by pimples, but also burrowing and connecting abscesses.

 To start with, he was given corticoids and a topical retinoid cream twice daily.
-This didn’t achieve anything after 7 days, so they discontinued the lithium medication, and the acne retreated significantly after just two weeks.
+This didn’t achieve anything after 7 days, so they discontinued the lithium medication, causing the acne to retreat significantly after just two weeks.

 According to the scientists, acne conglobata is a rare side effect of lithium and has only been detected four times.
 More common reactions were said to be psoriasis, folliculitis, and acne vulgaris.